Your sleep needs vary during your lifetime and by how many cycles of sleep you need to feel rested.

 - Switch off electronics at least 30 minutes before bedtime.
 The light from these devices can stimulate your brain and make it harder to fall asleep.

-- Get into the habit of a relaxing routine before bedtime, like taking a warm bath or listening to soothing music.
+- Get into the habit of a relaxing routine before bedtime, like taking a hot bath or listening to soothing music.

 - Turn down the lights shortly before bedtime to help your brain understand that it’s time to sleep.

 - Turn down the thermostat in your bedroom.
 65°F (18.3°C) is an ideal sleeping temperature.

-- Read a book or listen to white noise to help you relax once you’re in bed.
+- Read a book or listen to white noise to help you relax.

 - Close your eyes, relax your muscles, and focus on steady breathing.

 - If you’re unable to fall asleep, get out of bed and move to another room.
 Read a book or listen to music until you start feeling tired, then go back to bed.

-If you’re aiming for 7 to 9 hours of sleep each night, a sleep calculator can help you figure out what time to go to bed based on your wake-up time.
+If you’re aiming for 7 to 9 hours of sleep each night, a sleep calculator (like the one above) can help you figure out what time to go to bed based on your wake-up time.

-A good night’s sleep is essential to good health.
-If you’re having trouble falling asleep or staying asleep, consider talking to your doctor.
-They can help determine if there’s an underlying cause.
+A good night’s sleep is essential to good health, so if you’re having trouble falling asleep or staying asleep, consider reaching out to a healthcare professional.
+They can help you explore underlying causes of sleep difficulties and offer guidance.